-Dental implants are made of titanium or zirconia.
-Titanium implants are very popular because they have been used for many years and well proven in terms of body compatibility, stability, and durability.
+Dental implants are a common option for tooth replacement.
+They have been used in dentistry since the 1960s.
+Dental implants can be made from titanium or zirconia.
+Titanium implants are very popular because they have been used for many years and are well proven in terms of body compatibility, stability, and durability.
 They consist of 2 pieces:

 - The implant body: it is inserted into the jawbone (under the gumline) and fuses with the surrounding bone tissue (osseointegration).

 - The abutment: it connects the implant body with the dental prosthesis (crowns, bridges, and dentures).

 Zirconia implants are usually one piece.
 This means that the implant body and the abutment are connected.
 Compared to titanium implants, zirconia implants haven’t been used long enough to understand their long-term success.

 Zirconia is a very hard ceramic.
 It is used in dentistry in the manufacture of crowns, bridges, and dental implants.
 Zirconia is biocompatible, aesthetic, strong, and very expensive.